 The committee has an executive session that will be held on Wednesday, and the bill is not scheduled for that session.

 Kaul said there are roughly 1,400 sexual assault kits submitted to the State Crime Lab every year.

 Part of the bill would allow the kit to be stored for 10 years if a sexual assault victim did not consent to analysis.
 The Department of Justice says it is not known if the bill would increase the number of kits to be stored and whether that will exceed the capacity of the existing freezer.

-The DOJ, provided a fiscal estimate in November.
+in November.
 The estimate would be approximately $100,000 for an additional storage freezer, and $25,000 per year to rent and monitor temperature.